From the Start-up World to Medical School

 Though only a novice at breakdancing (Corines prefers the term “breaking”), he began giving lessons.

 “I was able to teach workshops despite having only a few years of experience,” Corines explained.
-“The painter Bob Ross said there were ‘happy accidents’; and that’s what I feel in dance; whenever someone does something wrong, it’s pushing foward the creative process.”
+“The painter Bob Ross said there were ‘happy accidents’; and that’s what I feel in dance; whenever someone does something wrong, it’s pushing forward the creative process.”

 He took the ‘happy accidents’ idea to his work in the clinic.
 Noticing a backlog of patients and a flowchart that dictated what services they could receive, Corines, then taking a class in programming, figured he could automate it.
 He coded a program that automatically figured out which services were available for patients.